Select Page

 Other forms of leave taken while on annual leave

-Negotiating more annual annual leave than in the National Employment Standards
+Negotiating more annual leave than in the National Employment Standards

 Sick leave/personal leave/carer’s leave